 Published 04 Oct 2018

-On Friday 5th October 2018, the Lush shop on Alexanderplatz will open its doors again after a 10 day renovation into the first packaging free cosmetic shop in the country.
+On Friday 5th October 2018, the Lush shop on Alexanderplatz will open its doors again after a 10 day renovation into the first naked cosmetic shop in the country.

 At Lush, we have always tried to use creative solutions to make a positive impact on the planet, like the invention of the first-ever solid shampoo bar which saves nearly 6 million plastic bottles yearly, and, more recently, offering customers a solid alternative to liquid shower gel.
 As of 2018, 65% of Lush's all year round products are currently totally unpackaged.

-Naked knows no bounds however and, following the success of the first Lush Naked shop in Milan which opened in June 2018, the new shop in Berlin will host more than 240 alternatives to packaged cosmetics, including the classics such as solid shampoo bars and soaps, along with brand new innovations in the form of solid body lotions, shower bombs, facial oils, serums and much more!
+Following the success of the first Lush Naked shop in Milan which opened in June 2018, the new shop in Berlin will host more than 240 solid alternatives to cosmetics normally found in liquid form.
+You will be able to find the classics such as solid shampoo bars and soaps, along with brand new innovations in the form of solid body lotions, shower bombs, facial oils, serums and much more!

 We are really excited to bring this idea to Berlin, one of the greenest cities in the world.
 We can’t wait to see how people react to it.

-Exclusive to our Naked shops, you will also be able to get your hands on the world's first plastic-free highlighter!
-Lush Glow Sticks, previously only available to purchase online as limited edition, are available in 10 shades and allow you to get glowing without the need for any plastic based glitter.
+Exclusive to our Naked shops, you will also be able to get your hands on Lush Glow Sticks solid highlighters.
+Previously only available to purchase online as limited edition, the solid highlighters are available in 10 shades.

 They can be used wherever and however you wish - just apply to the cheeks, lips, eyes, browbone or anywhere else you want to shimmer or sparkle.